This story has been updated. It was originally published on February 13, 2020.

 Also, note that you can use Google’s platform even if you have an iPhone—it’s just not as integrated with the whole Apple ecosystem.
 If you want those free photo backups, grab Google Photos from the App Store.

-If you want to, you can buy an external hard drive for $50, but then you have to back things up manually.
-And since the whole point here is to sort things out once and for all, it’s better to go with the easy option: put everything in the cloud and treat any monthly fee as insurance against losing any important photos from #WolfpackTrip2K17.
+And if you want to, you can buy an external hard drive for $50, but then you have to back things up manually.
+And since the whole point here is to sort things out once and for all, it’s better to go with the easy option: put everything in the cloud and treat any monthly fee as insurance against losing any important photos from #WolfpackTrip2K19.

 Bring out the big guns